 Trademark Clearinghouse Independent Review

 After the application period for new gTLDs closed, the GNSO created the New gTLD Subsequent Procedures Discussion Group, in 2012, with the aim to follow-up and review the first round of the new gTLD programme.
 The deliverables of the Discussion Group were published in June, 2015 and they included a matrix of topics that should be revisited.
-The GNSO council requested the production of an Issue Report, which was published on December 2015, providing the framework for the initiation of a policy development process that may lead to changes or adjustments for subsequent New gTLD rounds.
+The GNSO council requested the production of an Issue Report, which was published in December 2015, providing the framework for the initiation of a policy development process that may lead to changes or adjustments for subsequent New gTLD rounds.

-On 17 December, the GNSO approved the creation of the working group on new gTLD subsequent procedures, with the aim to review and improve, if necessary, the 2007 GNSO’s policy recommendations.
+In December 2015, the GNSO approved the creation of the working group on new gTLD subsequent procedures, with the aim to review and improve, if necessary, the 2007 GNSO’s policy recommendations.
 The working group has been tasked with: a) clarifying, amending or overriding existing policy principles, recommendations, and implementation guidance; b) developing new policy recommendations; c) supplementing or developing new implementation guidance.
 Any changes to the current policy would affect procedures for introducing additional gTLDs in the future.

 The working group started by analysing the principles and policy recommendations from the 2007 GNSO policy.
 The aim was to assess if these recommendations still hold true and to identify the ones that require further discussion.